-Now seeking applications and proposals for the 2018 Beginning Farmer Fellowship at Willow Brook Farm, a permaculture and art center.
+Now seeking applications and proposals for the 2018-2020 Beginning Farmer Fellowships at Willow Brook Farm, a permaculture and art center.

-Application deadline: Rolling until position filled for 2018 fellowship.
+Application deadline: Rolling until positions are filled for 2018 fellowship year.

 To apply, go here.